Tampa Southern Railroad: History

 The Tampa Southern Railroad was chartered on January 31, 1917, and incorporated on March 5, 1917, as a subsidiary of the Atlantic Coast Line Railroad (ACL), who already had a sizeable network in Florida.
 The officers of the new company were all ACL officers, and were reelected at several subsequent shareholders meetings.
-The Tampa Southern would principally compete with the Seaboard Air Line Railroad's (SAL) parallel Sarasota Subdivision that ran from Durant to Venice which had been serving Bradenton and Sarasota since 1903.
+The Tampa Southern would principally compete with the Seaboard Air Line Railroad's parallel Sarasota Subdivision that ran from Durant to Venice which had been serving Bradenton and Sarasota since 1903.

 The Tampa Southern's crews began work soon after incorporation and the company's leadership projected that trains could be running by the start of 1918.
 Bradenton granted a right-of-way through its city and land for a station and other supporting structures there in early January 1918.
 The first train from Tampa to Palmetto ran on December 5, 1918.
 The railroad reached Bradenton and used it as its terminus, carrying through Pullman sleepers from connecting Atlantic Coast Line trains.
 The tracks were completed to Sarasota by May 1924, and the first passenger train arrived in Sarasota in December of that year.

 The Tampa Southern began at the ACL's Uceta Yard in Tampa and ran south, paralleling the east shore of Tampa Bay.
 Just northeast of Palmetto, a loop was constructed through Ellenton to serve agricultural growers.
 Known as the "Ellenton Belt Line", the now abandoned loop branched off the main line near Rubonia and ran in a roughly rectangular trajectory through Ellenton before returning to the main line in Palmetto.
 A short spur to Terra Ceia, which is now abandoned, also existed near this area.

-South of Palmetto, the tracks crossed the Manatee River on a bascule bridge into Bradenton, with Bradenton's passenger depot (which still stands today and serves as a medical clinic) built just south of the bridge.
+South of Palmetto, the tracks crossed a trestle across the Manatee River and entered Bradenton.
+Bradenton's passenger depot (which still stands today and serves as a medical clinic) was built just south of the river.
 The tracks then turned southeast for a short distance and crossed the SAL's track before turning south again and into Sarasota near Fruitville.

 In 1928, a spur to the Payne Terminal at Hog Creek was built just north of the Sarasota passenger depot (which was located at Main Street and School Avenue).
 The Seaboard Air Line attempted to block the ACL from accessing the terminal since it had three spur tracks there that the ACL would have to cross.
-Since these spurs were on city property, the city authorized their removal to so the ACL to build their spur to the terminal.
+Since these spurs were on city property, the city authorized their removal so the ACL could build their spur to the terminal.